samlavery/Robespierre/README.md

 The helix files should be read as geometric support files, not as the main RH proof entrypoint.

-They prove that the log helix and the `σ = 1/2` helix model are faithful, rigid, and uniquely compatible with the relevant symmetry / decoding constraints.
+They prove the π/3 logarithmic coordinate system, its faithfulness, and the prime-factor geometry behind the statement “multiplication becomes addition.”

 ---

 ## `RHHelixFaithfulness.lean`

-This file proves basic faithfulness of the log helix.
+This file proves basic faithfulness of the 3D log helix.

 ### Main definitions